Factor pre-training in Bayesian multivariate logistic models: Additional Experiments

 \subsection{Additional Details for the Numerical Experiments}

 In the experiments in the main article, to select the hyperparameters of \texttt{GMF} controlling the $L_2$ penalty on $B$ and $\Lambda$, $\gamma_B$ and $\gamma_\Lambda$, we estimate the test sample predictive accuracy measured via the area under the curve for each combination of $(\gamma_B, \gamma_\Lambda) \in \{0, 0.5, 1, 5, 10\} \times \{0, 0.5, 1, 5, 10\}$ and refit the model on the entire dataset with the configuration maximizing the area under the curve.
 The number of latent factors was estimated using via the information criterion discussed in Section \ref{subsec:choice_k}, which always picked the correct value.
 For \texttt{FLAIR}, we always set $C_\Lambda$ and $C_B$ to 10.
-The code to implement the \texttt{FLAIR} methodology and replicate the experiments is available at \url{https://github.com/maurilorenzo/FLAIR/}
+The code to implement the \texttt{FLAIR} methodology and replicate the experiments is available at \url{https://github.com/maurilorenzo/FLAIR/}.
+All experiments were run on a Laptop with 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz and 16GB RAM.